JSTOR-Labs/plant-humanities/geranium.md

 [^p]:[_Pelargoniums: An Herb Society of America Guide_.
 The Herb Society of America, 2006.](https://www.herbsociety.org/file_download/inline/2b2f9fc8-e827-446c-99da-1c1e8b6559d0)

-[^tpfp]:Wilkinson, Anne, and Chris Beardshaw.
-The Passion for Pelargoniums: How They Found Their Place in the Garden.
+[^tpfp]:Wilkinson, Anne, and Chris Beardshaw. _The Passion for Pelargoniums: How They Found Their Place in the Garden_.
 Stroud: The History Press, 2007.